Kang Kyung-wha: Post-cabinet

 In February 2021, Kang became the last member of President Moon's first cabinet formed in 2017 to be replaced after more than three and a half years.
 A month later, she joined Park Young-sun's campaign in Seoul mayoral by-election as its chair of international cooperation committee.

 In August 2021, Kang was appointed a distinguished professor emeritus at the Graduate School of International Studies at Ewha Womans University, the first university she visited as the country's foreign minister in 2018.

 In October 2021, Kang announced her candidacy for the next Secretary General of the International Labour Organization.
-In the final vote, she came in only fourth; the position eventually went to Houngbo.
+In the final vote, she came in fourth; the position eventually went to Houngbo.

+South Korean ambassador to the United States

+On 1 October 2025, Kang was appointed by president Lee Jae Myung as South Korea's ambassador to the United States.